-Whether you are adopting a foster child currently in your home or receiving an adoptive placement for a child who is living in another foster home, making the transition from foster care child to adopted child can be tough on kids.
+Whether you are adopting a foster child currently in your home or receiving an adoptive placement for a child who is living in another foster home, making the transition from foster care child to an adopted child can be tough on kids.
 It impacts them emotionally as well as physically.
 Adoptive and foster parents need to be aware of potential issues and work to make the transition smooth.
 Here are a few ways you can accomplish this change in a positive way.

 1. Talk to the Kids

 One of the most important things you can do is to talk to the foster children if you’re the foster parent.
 Help young children understand what it means to be adopted.
 Older kids may have questions about their biological parents as well as what it will mean to have adoptive parents.
 They may feel torn because they are losing one family to gain another.
 Talk to them and help them feel comfortable talking to you about their feelings and fears.

 If you’re adopting a child who is living with another foster family, you may need to plan to visit with the child before you take him/her home to live with you.
 Set up meetings with the foster family either at your home, their home, or another location.
 You may do this through a caseworker, but it’s an important part of the transition period.
 The number of visits will vary based on the child’s age and other factors, but it shouldn’t be overlooked.

 Even if the child is an infant and few pre-placement visits are needed, you must talk to the foster family.
 They can provide information about the child, their likes and dislikes, routines, and other things that can help make the transition easier for everyone.
 The more you know about a child’s background, the less stressed the change will be for your child and you.